AZANIR/testng-maven-example/README.md

 - Java 11 or higher
 - Maven
 - Chrome browser
-- Testomatio account and API key

 ## Setup

 1. Clone this repository
-2. Update the API key in `run_tests.sh` or `run_tests.bat` with your Testomatio API key
+2. Update the API key in `run_tests.sh` or `run_tests.bat` with your Testomatio API key (if you have one)
-3. Update the `testomatio.properties` file in `src/test/resources` with your project details
+3. Update the `testomatio.properties` file in `src/test/resources` with your project details (if needed)

 ## Running Tests

+Don't forget to set in the system environment variable TESTOMATIO_API_KEY with your Testomatio API key or add it to the `run_tests.sh` or `run_tests.bat` file

 ### On Linux/Mac: